The-Cybersystem/ARC-Studios-tm/README.md

-# ARC-Studios-tm
+This is a program that will download a youtube video, convert the video to audio, and play it through the system speakers.

-This is the root direcotry for everything related to ARC Studios and their development projects.
+Then this program will be converted to a Discord bot that will play the audio to a vc.